OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 - I am a well-rounded developer, architect and problem solver.
 - I am an expert in my team's domain.
-- I am comfortable diving head-first into moderately risky or uncertain situations with relatively little upfront information and oversight.
+- I confidently tackle uncertain or risky situations with minimal upfront information and oversight.
-- I am confident making architectural decisions, taking cross-cutting concerns (for example, infrastructure, identity management, security, scalability, concurrency, and maintainability) into consideration as appropriate.
+- I make thoughtful architectural decisions, addressing cross-cutting concerns like infrastructure, security, scalability, and maintainability.
-- I stay up to date on evolving standards, platform features, and critical vendor and community-provided technologies.
+- I stay informed on evolving standards, platform features, and relevant technologies.

 <details>
 <summary>Examples</summary>

 - I successfully completed a large, complex project with multiple components.
-- I dived head-first into a bug fix or incident in an area of significant ambiguity or risk, led the investigation and resolved the issue.
+- I led the investigation and resolution of a bug or incident in a highly ambiguous or risky area.
-- I engaged with experts on another team for help approaching a complex problem outside of my domain and then ensured that my team understood the response and were able to implement the advice consistently in our work.
+- I consulted with experts on a complex problem outside my domain and ensured their insights were applied effectively.

 </details>

 ## 🌱 Teaching and Mentoring

-- I define, document, and evolve best practices for development in my team's area of focus.
+- I define, document, and evolve best practices in my team's area of focus.
-- I shepherd and aid in development of new projects across the organization.
+- I guide and support the development of new projects across the organisation.
-- I am constantly working to broaden the technical capabilities of my team.
+- I work to expand the technical capabilities of my team.
-- I am comfortable with challenging and coaching my peers.
+- I challenge and coach my peers to improve and grow.
-- I help people determine the most valuable ways they can contribute, and grow, and I help them block out the noise.
+- I help teammates prioritise their efforts, develop their strengths, and stay focused on impactful work.

 <details>
 <summary>Examples</summary>

-- I provided training and mentoring for multiple team members, deliberately helping them to round out their skill sets.
+- I trained and mentored team members, helping them develop well-rounded skill sets.
-- I shared my on-the-job learning and experiences with others so they can understand and be more effective in their own roles.
+- I shared my experiences to help others become more effective in their roles.
-- I broke up a project in such a way that lined up appropriate challenges for each of my teammates that helped them grow.
+- I divided a project into tasks that presented appropriate challenges for each of my teammates that helped them grow.
-- I had some difficult conversations with my teammates, challenging them directly while showing them my care for them personally.
+- I had some difficult conversations with my teammates, challenging them directly while showing care for them personally.
-- I adjusted my interactions to adapt to the different working styles and needs of individuals on my team.
+- I tailored my interactions to suit the working styles and needs of individual team members.

 </details>